matildagaddi/power-outage-attacks/README.md

 The accuracy of this model is 75.26%
 However the F1 score of this model is 0.492 which has lots of room to improve.

-This performance is not as bad as a constant prediction, but is not good because it doesn't improve much on a constant prediction and has a lot more room to be more accurate and have a higher F1 score.
+This performance is not as bad as a constant prediction, but is not good because it doesn't improve much on a constant prediction and has a lot more room to be more accurate and have a higher F1 score especially since we are doing binary classification (as opposed to multiclass).
+We want the model to be more reliable in this case where there is a lot of people and property at stake.

 ---